Project Adopt in White Marsh Mall will be open 1-7 p.m. on Black Friday. Wellness Center will be closed on Friday.

 The Maryland SPCA also offers owner-requested euthanasia services to cat and dog owners exceeding the income requirement.
-For these individuals, the fee is $125 per pet for cats and exotic animals and $150 per dog.
+For these individuals, the fee is $125 per cat and $150 per dog.
 The fee covers the full cost of the service.
 Pet owners who wish to be present for the owner-requested euthanasia procedure should contact the Maryland SPCA Wellness Clinic.

 If your pet has been diagnosed with an illness but appears physically healthy, vet records may be requested.
 If you find you are in need of our euthanasia service, please visit the MD SPCA during the hours listed below.
 For more information, call 410-235-8826.

 The Maryland SPCA offers private pet cremation services to the public.
 If you need to have a pet cremated, please visit the MD SPCA during the hours posted above.
 The fees for cremation are based on the weight of the animal.
 For more information, call 410-235-8826.

 0 – 30 lbs: $80

 61 – 100 lbs: $135

 101 lbs and over: $165

 There is a $20 fee for the MD SPCA to accept a deceased pet to help cover our costs.
 Owners who have arranged for the MD SPCA to provide owner-requested euthanasia or private pet cremation do not pay this additional $20 fee.